Homeland Security at New Jersey City University

 Note: Rankings don't always give a complete picture of a school's strengths and weaknesses, so it's a good idea to extend your research and also look at other factors when trying to decide if the school is right for you.

-Take a look at the following statistics related to the make-up of the homeland security majors at Rider University.
+Take a look at the following statistics related to the make-up of the homeland security majors at New Jersey City University.

-Of the students who received a homeland security master's degree from Rider, 63% were white.
-This is above average for this degree on the natiowide level.
-In the homeland security master's program at this school, racial-ethnic minorities make up 38% of degree recipients.
-That is 5% better than the national average.*
+In the homeland security master's program at this school, racial-ethnic minorities make up 71% of degree recipients.
+That is 39% better than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from Rider University with a master's in homeland security.
+The following table and chart show the race/ethnicity for students who recently graduated from New Jersey City University with a master's in homeland security.

 |Race/Ethnicity||Number of Students|